ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 ### Databases

-Like web development frameworks, there's a wealth of database options out there as well.
+Like web development frameworks, there are more available database management systems than you'll ever have a chance to try.
 [PostgreSQL](http://www.postgresql.org/) seems like a solid and popular choice for an RDBMS and [MongoDB](https://www.mongodb.org/) has become quite popular for it's role in the MEAN stack.

 #### PostgreSQL